Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

+21. **Connect Ground Wire**

-21. Take wire harness and connect ground female spade crimp terminal to the ground pin on the MOTOR CONTROL BOARD.
+   Attach the ground female spade crimp terminal from the wire harness to the ground pin on the MOTOR BOARD.

 .. raw:: html

   <div class="rst-content">
     <div style="display: flex; gap: 10px;">